junxit/us-congress-bills-114/bill.md

 ---
 legis-num: H.R.
 3106
 congress: 114th CONGRESS
-session: 1st Session
+session: 2d Session
 chamber: IN THE HOUSE OF REPRESENTATIVES
 ---

 # H.R.
 3106

-> To authorize Department major medical facility construction projects for fiscal year 2015, to amend title 38, United States Code, to make certain improvements in the administration of Department medical facility construction projects, and for other purposes.
+> To amend title 38, United States Code, to make certain improvements in the administration of Department medical facility construction projects.

 ## § 1.
 Short title

-This Act may be cited as the “Construction Reform Act of 2015”.
+This Act may be cited as the “Construction Reform Act of 2016”.

 ## § 2.
 Department of Veterans Affairs construction reforms

-- **(a)** *Project management* Section 8103 of title 38, United States Code, is amended by adding at the end the following new subsection:
-  > - **(e)** In the case of any super construction project (as such term is defined in section 8104(a)(4)(C)), the Secretary shall enter into an agreement with an appropriate non-Department Federal entity to provide full project management services for the super construction project, including management over the project design, acquisition, construction, and contract changes.
-Such agreement shall provide that the Secretary shall reimburse such Federal entity for all costs associated with the provision of project management services under the agreement.

-- **(b)** *Application of industry standards; assistance* Section 8103 of title 38, United States Code, as amended by subsection (a), is further amended by adding at the end the following new subsections:
+- **(a)** *Application of industry standards; assistance* Section 8103 of title 38, United States Code, is amended by adding at the end the following new subsections:
   > - **(f)** To the maximum extent practicable, the Secretary shall use industry standards, standard designs, and best practices in carrying out the construction of medical facilities.
   > - **(g)**
   >   - **(1)** The Secretary shall provide to a non-Department Federal entity with which the Secretary has entered into an agreement under subsection (e)—